The workshop is a place. The location changes from time to time. It is also a state of mind. And that never changes.

 These are some of the stained glass panels Charlie has made.
 Many were made to fit into wood cabinets.
 Others are works of art in their own right

-Current project in progress: Oak and walnut cabinet; the door will have a stained glass panel of a bird and yellow irises.
+Most recent project: Oak and walnut cabinet; the door has a stained glass panel of a common yellowthroat warbler and yellow irises.

 Charlie Simonds’ Watercolors